R - 3

 We connect learners to local models of success by seeking out teachers and facilitators who are examples of excellence and who come from home environments as closely aligned as possible to those of our learners.

-We offer individual attention by keeping class sizes small (30 or less) with a teacher and facilitator present in each classroom.
-Digital solutions such as Greenshoots and Olico provide personalised practicing opportunities for Mathematics in and out of the classroom.
+We offer individual attention by keeping class sizes small with a teacher and facilitator present in each classroom.
+Local digital learning programes provide personalised practicing opportunities for Maths in and out of the classroom.

-Axium provides additional resources in Literacy and Mathematics by developing a library of contextually appropriate reading materials which learners are encouraged to borrow.
+Axium provides additional resources in Literacy and Maths by developing a library of contextually appropriate reading materials.
 Each student is provided with a basic smartphone, and is trained to use zero-rated resources to continue learning at home.

-The team offers opportunities for learners to belong and extend by prioritising activities that are fun, different and which are designed to develop learners holistically.
+The team offers opportunities for learners to belong and extend by prioritising activities that are fun and which are designed to develop learners holistically.
 These include camps, leadership seminars, movie days and plays.

-We remain closely connected to the realities of our local school contexts by visiting each of our partner schools on a weekly basis, either to observe teachers in action or to assist by co-teaching or teaching specific lessons, at their request.
+We remain closely connected to the realities of our local school contexts by visiting each of our partner schools to observe teachers in action or to assist by co-teaching at their request.
 We also prioritise the creation and maintenance of close relationships with the learners’ parents and caregivers through parent days.

 The name of this programmes speaks to its focus on building skills in Mathematics and building learners’ hope, motivation and determination to succeed.